Archit404Error/ChattingApplication/README.md

 Finally, colors of the window can be changed via dropdown menu, and all system fonts are available as choices for the chat itself.
 <img src = font_color_demo.png>

+## Concepts Learned
+While building out this application, I learned the fundamentals of polymorphism, inheritance, sockets, servers, networking, and java UI with swing.
+It also taught me the basics of how messaging applications like Facebook Messenger or Whatsapp work.